flash62au/EngineDriver_Home/docs/operation/interface.rst

 Accessed from the menu on the any of the main screens as ``View Log``.

-This screen allows you to view the internal Engine Driver app log of events.
+This screen allows you to view the internal Engine Driver log of events.
 This is sometimes useful for analysing problems.

 The option to ``Start recording to file`` creates a user-accessible file that can be sent to the Engine Driver app developers or the Groupio help group to assist you in resolving a problem.